Pendeford: Present day

-Public houses

-There is currently only one pub in Pendeford, called the Pendulum.
-This can be located near the entrance of the shopping centre car park on Blaydon Road.
-'The Pendulum' has a bar & lounge area, as well as benches outside.
-It regularly shows sport, and also has a food menu.

 Fordhouses Cricket Club (formerly Dowty's until the late 1990s) is situated on the border of Pendeford & Wobaston / Fordhouses, on Wobaston Road.
-As the name would suggest, Fordhouses Cricket Club is located there.
 As well as the sports aspect, it is a social club which requires a yearly membership to gain access.
-On a Sunday night there is live entertainment in the form of a singer / band / disco / comedian, as well as a bingo session in the main room.
-There is also an adjacent bar room with snooker tables.

 Previously there was a pub in Dovecotes called the Dovecote at Ryefield, though this closed in the mid-2000s and after a refurbishment became Pendeford Seventh-day Adventist Church in 2006.

 Education

 There are two primary schools in Pendeford – St Paul's Church of England Aided Primary School, which is situated in the Pendeford Square near the local amenities, and Dovecotes Primary School on Dovecotes Estate.
 Nearby in neighbouring Oxley, is Rakegate Primary School.
-There are also two high schools nearby on opposite borders of Pendeford – Alderlsey High School to the west and Pendeford Business and Enterprise College to the east.
-A third school, Priory Green Primary School, existed until relatively recently, but was shut down due to an ofsted report.
+There are also two high schools nearby on opposite borders of Pendeford – Aldersley High School to the west and Pendeford Business and Enterprise College to the east.
+A third school, Priory Green Primary School, existed until relatively recently, but was shut down due to an Ofsted report.
 The school building are now used by Wolverhampton City Social Services.